jmalley/jmalley.github.io/_posts/2014-05-21-eating-chromeos-with-crouton-on-top.markdown

 * Distro: Trusty.
 At the time of this writing it is the latest distro that crouton supports
 * Desktop environment: [KDE][kde-desktop].
 This guy was the only one I could find that looks half-way decent on the Pixel.
 * I had to create a startup script that sets the resolution to 1680x1120 because otherwise everything is far too tiny to see.
+This is actually courtesy of crouton:

+{% highlight ruby %}
+	setres 1680 1120
+{% endhighlight %}

 * Font DPI is set to 124, and all system font sizes to 8 or 9.

 All in all its a little fiddly.
 Part of me is worried we will need to do something in class that is simply not supported in this kind of environment, but so far so good.